 Sharing Food is Not a Crime

 Ft.
 Lauderdale Food Not Bombs, et al. v.
 City of Ft.
 Lauderdale, 901 F.3d 1235 (11th Cir.
 2018); 2021 WL 3870708 (11th Cir.
 2021).
 The City of Ft.
 Lauderdale made international news when it enacted an ordinance prohibiting outdoor food sharing as a social service and arrested multiple people for sharing food in public places with persons who are homeless and hungry.
 We were retained by Ft.
 Lauderdale Food Not Bombs and individual members of the political group to file a federal suit challenging violations of their First Amendment rights.
 Food Not Bombs shares food as symbolic expression of its political message that society should direct its resources to fulfilling the human right to food instead of war.
 The lower court entered summary judgment for the City, deciding that the plaintiffs are not engaged in symbolic expressive conduct that is protected by the First Amendment.
 We appealed to the Eleventh Circuit, which ruled in a first impression case that sharing food outdoors is protected expression under the First Amendment.
 That landmark opinion cited food sharing examples of the Boston Tea Party, Jesus Christ, Pilgrims and Native Americans.
 The Eleventh Circuit remanded to the Southern District for a determination on the merits of whether the ordinance at issue was unconstitutional under the principles the Eleventh Circuit set forth in its opinion.
 The lower court again ruled for the City finding that the ordinance and park rule did not violate the First Amendment.
 For the second time, the 11th Circuit reversed the lower court and held that the Park Rule as applied to the Plaintiffs’ expressive food sharing activities violates the First Amendment.
 “Generally, subjecting protected expression to an official’s ‘unbridled Discretion’ presents ‘too great’ a ‘danger of censorship and of abridgment of our precious First Amendment freedoms.’”
+On the second remand, the parties settled the amount of compensatory damages, and agreed to the entry of declaratory relief and a permanent injunction.
 Co-counsel is Florida Legal Services and pro bono attorneys Mara Shlackman and Robert W. Ross, Jr.

 “Like the Flag, the Significance of Sharing Meals